 It’s a narrow beach with little shade although that doesn't deter visitors to this lovely, shallow and sandy bay.
 If it gets too hot, the local campsite café serves drinks and snacks and there's often a summer beach bar on Grebišće itself.

-What are the best beaches Croatia is known for?
+What are the best beaches in Croatia known for?
 The answer these days is likely to be Zlatni Rat, close to Bol on the island of Brač, which is now one of the country's most photographed beaches.